johnnyd710/johnnyd710.github.io/commonplace.md

 For instance, the probability people have a fever if they have the flu is either 1/20 because you counted 1 after seeing 20 people and used that, OR you take a guess based on some other evidence.

---- 2019-05-06 The Master Algorithm by Pedro Domingos “If an algorithm performs better than random search on some class of problems then in must perform worse than random search on the remaining problems.”
+--- 2019-05-06 The Master Algorithm by Pedro Domingos "If an algorithm performs better than random search on some class of problems then in must perform worse than random search on the remaining problems."
-“Practically it means there is no such thing as learning without knowledge.
+"Practically it means there is no such thing as learning without knowledge.
 Data alone is not enough.
-But The Master Algorithm by Pedro Domingos refutes this:”
+But The Master Algorithm by Pedro Domingos refutes this:"
 NFT is a lot like the reason Pascal's wager fails.
 We dont care about all possible worlds - only this one.
 If we know something about the world and incorporate it into our learner than it will do better than random guessing."
 Although the anti argument is that the so called knowledge of our world comes from induction and is fallible.